mdkaif6393/zenrouter/packages/zenrouter/docs/api/coordinator.md

 The coordinator automatically:
 1. Resolves which path the route belongs to (via `route.layout`)
-2. Ensures all parent hosts are in place
+2. Ensures all parent layouts are in place
 3. Pushes the route to the correct path
 4. Updates the browser URL